TomKellyGenetics/graphsim/README.md

 pathway structures to be considered as a confounding variable when simulating gene expression data to test the performance of genomics analyses.

-This package enable the generation of simulated gene expression datasets containing pathway relationships from a known underlying network.
+This package enables the generation of simulated gene expression datasets containing pathway relationships from a known underlying network.
 These simulated datasets can be used to evaluate various bioinformatics methodologies, including statistical and network inference procedures.